gem/oq-engine/doc/adv-manual/general.rst

 Because of this requirement, we abandoned `concurrent.futures`, which is also in the standard library, but is lacking the ability to kill the pool of processes, which is instead available in multiprocessing with the `Pool.shutdown` method.
-For the same reason, we discarded `dask`, which is a lot more powerful than `celery` but lacks the revoke functionality.
+For the same reason, we discarded `dask`.

-Using a real cluster scheduling mechanism (like SLURM) would be of course better, but we do not want to impose on our users a specific cluster architecture. celery/rabbitmq have the advantage of being simple to install and manage.
-Still, the architecture of the engine parallelization library is such that it is very simple to replace celery/rabbitmq with other parallelization mechanisms: people interested in doing so should just contact us.
+Using a real cluster scheduling mechanism (like SLURM) would be of course better, but we do not want to impose on our users a specific cluster architecture.
+Zeromq has the advantage of being simple to install and manage.
+Still, the architecture of the engine parallelization library is such that it is very simple to replace zeromq with other parallelization mechanisms: people interested in doing so should just contact us.